Exactly solvable diffusions from space-time transformations: A few examples of application

 Therefore,

 and

 where we already removed all vanishing expectations.
 Keeping in mind that both $\tau$ and $\Omega$ are strictly increasing functions, we get

 Let us now turn to the FPTD.
-According to Eq.~\eqref{eqn:condition2} it is possible to compute it when the transformed boundary is linear in $\tau$.
+According to equation \eqref{eqn:condition2} it is possible to compute it when the transformed boundary is linear in $\tau$.
 Condition \eqref{eqn:condition2} can be reformulated in the equivalent form

 In this case, $d\psi/d\tau $ reads

 In general, this expression is not independent on time, except in the two cases

 Interestingly, it is always possible to compute the FPT for the origin, which is the point of symmetry of the potential.
 The FPTD for $a=0$ reads